madlab-ucr/CS235_CourseProject_Template/README.md

 <b> Can I customize this template to suit my project? </b>

 _Absolutely, **yes**.
 The minimum modules required are - dataloader.py, models.py, evaluate.py, driver.py.
 You could additionally have utils.py, EDA.ipynb as shown in this repo.
-And you can have more scripts as needed by your project._
+And you can have more scripts as needed by your project AS LONG AS YOU DOCUMENT WHAT THEY ARE!_

 _(Note: Following this template as a group instead of dumping code in a collection of uncommented jupyter notebooks / scripts will make the grader's (and consequently your) life easier.
 Moreover, this repo demonstrates basic best practices for an end-to-end ML project.)_